 Clara’s at an age where she beams with pride whenever we display her art.
 Nearly every painting, drawing, and stickered or glued creation that comes out of her school bag is met with the question “Can we hang this on my bell-etin board?!” (that’s how she says it).
-So we hooked her up with a giant cork board wall with a nice framed in look and lots of room for art galore.
+So we were excited to hook her up with a giant cork board wall with a nice framed in look and lots of room for art galore.

 The “bell-etin board” that she used to be referring to was this smaller fabric-covered cork board that hung in our office for the last eight months or so (it was originally made by Sherry for our old closet) – but it had been getting pretty crowded.
 And the patterned fabric mixed with her colorful creations made for sort of a busy look instead of letting Clara’s art do all the talking.